datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 11 Jan 2024

 ## Backup Service
-* Add the missing key to details-sstables so opsc won't raise an incorrect error as backup failure (OPSC-17423)
-* Improved test cases to add more value to fetch event store.
+* Resolved an error when opscenterd encounters an unexpected key when processing backup status reports from nodes.
+(OPSC-17423)
+* Resolved various errors that occurred after a backup sync was deleted.
 (OPSC-17419)
-* Clean-up stale backup/snapshot data when previous cleanup job failed or the job failed during Sync Retry step.
+* Backup clean up code will now run after a sync retry.
 (OPSC-17186)
 * Fixed bugs when running a backup using `{{allow_one_failure}}` when one agent is down.
 (OPSC-17421)

-## Backup Service,UI
 * Added Commitlog backups cache refresh button in commitlogs dialog.
 (OPSC-17403)

 ## Core
-* Publish failover and missing heartbeat after `heartbeat_reply_period` through event services (OPSC-17212)
+* Publish failover and missing heartbeat after `heartbeat_reply_period` through event service.(OPSC-17212)

-## Core,TestEng
-* Scripts for load testing stomp service (OPSC-17443)

 ## UI
-* Limit a session to a specific User Agent and IP address (OPSC-17278)
+* Limit a session to a specific user agent and IP address (OPSC-17278)

 # Release Notes for OpsCenter 6.8.31
 29 Nov 2023